xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/1-Implement Microsoft identity/04-Secure custom APIs with Microsoft Identity/03-Exercise-Call secured APIs from daemon apps.md

 10. Select **Manage > API permissions** from the left-hand navigation panel.

-11. Select **Add a permission**.
+11. Select **+ Add a permission**.
 Select the app registration that represents the web API application.

 ![Screenshot of the API permissions page in the Azure AD admin center](../../Linked_Image_Files/01-04-07-azure-ad-portal-app-reg-api-perm-01.png)